mccleanla/explainability-scoping-review/README.md

 PRISMA requires detailed reporting of the search for each source, including dates searched and any limits used.

 Search Strategy is here:  [1.
+Search Strategy](explainability-scoping-review/2a.%20Search%20Query%20Development/1.%20Search%20Strategy.md)

-Search Strategy](<1.
-Search Strategy>) Search Strings and per-database count post keyword piloting are here: [0.
-Search Results](<0.
-Search Results>)
+Search Strings and per-database count post keyword piloting are here: [0.
+Search Results](explainability-scoping-review/2b.%20Database%20Search%20Strings/0.%20Search%20Results.md)

-Extracted results as extracted directly from the academic search engines (Scopus, Web of Science, IEEE, ACM, Medline, Proquest ) are in the folder  [https://github.com/mccleanla/explainability-scoping-review/tree/main/3.%20Extracted%20Papers](https://github.com/mccleanla/explainability-scoping-review/tree/main/3.%20Extracted%20Papers)..
+Extracted results as extracted directly from the academic search engines (Scopus, Web of Science, IEEE, ACM, Medline, Proquest ) are in the folder  ["3.
+Extracted Papers"](https://github.com/mccleanla/explainability-scoping-review/tree/main/3.%20Extracted%20Papers)..

 **Context**